Thomas Edison Depot Museum: History

-A larger, two-story station was constructed in 1907 to replace the 1858 depot (the 1907 depot was used until 1971 and demolished in 1973).
+A larger, two-story station was constructed in 1907.
 In approximately the mid-1920s, the 1858 depot was converted to office space by the Peerless Cement Company.

-Thomas Edison Depot Museum
+The 1907 depot was used until 1971 and demolished in 1973.

 The Port Huron Museum opened the Thomas Edison Depot Museum in the building in 2001.
-The depot is owned and operated by the Port Huron Museum and is the actual depot that Thomas Edison worked out of as a news butcher.
+The depot is owned and operated by the Port Huron Museums and is the actual depot that Thomas Edison worked out of as a news reporter.
 The museum includes a restored baggage car resting on a short spur of railroad track.
 The museum houses artifacts from the archaeological dig done at the site of his boyhood home, which burned in 1870.
-See and hear original Edison phonographs played, see the world's largest light bulb and learn about the early days of this famous inventor.
+Exhibits include original Edison phonographs being played, the world's largest light bulb, and displays about the early days of this famous inventor.

 Description

 The Grand Trunk Western Railroad Depot is a single story rectangular seven-bay structure located near the Blue Water Bridge.
 The building has wood siding, and is topped with a low gabled roof.
 The roof is supported by gracefully carved brackets.
 It has a variety of windows throughout the building, including ocular vent openings suggestive of the elegance of the Italian Villa Style.